Tahani08/Recommender_System/README.md

 # 🎯 Recommender System

-A hybrid recommender system built in Python that delivers **personalized movie, book, and eatery suggestions** based on user preferences and data inputs.
+A hybrid recommender system built in Python that delivers **personalized movie, book, and eatery suggestions** based on user preferences and data inputs!

 ---